ElementsProject/elementsproject.github.io/elements-code-tutorial/installing-elements.md

 ## Installing Elements

-As we will be building Elements from the source code we first need to pull the code from the GitHub repository where it is kept.
-We'll use "git" for this which we will now install:
+As we will be building Elements from the source code, we first need to pull the code from the [GitHub repository](https://github.com/elementsproject/elements) where it is maintained.
+We'll use "git" for this, which we will now install.
+You can ignore installation steps within this tutorial for software that you already have.

 ~~~~
 sudo apt install git